 Feeling good starts within you.
 In our daily lives, we deal with stressors, irritations, pain and stimulation from every direction.
 Even when it feels like things can't slow down, it's a good idea to carve out some time each day ' even just 10 minutes ' to get centered and relax.
-Meditation and breathing exercises can clear your mind, relax your muscles, and provide a feeling of inner peace and control.
-Do a quick Web search and find a technique that works for you.
+Meditation and breathing exercises can clear your mind, relax your body, and provide a feeling of inner peace and control.
+Find a technique that works for you.
 If you ever feel out of sorts or just not quite yourself, go to a private, quiet spot ' bedrooms, backyards or wooded areas work great (bonus if there's running water within earshot) ' and emerge spiritually refreshed.

 Bonus tip: If you suffer from lower back pain due to strain from exercise or normal household and work activities, try Aleve Direct Therapy TENS Device.
 Each therapy session lasts 30 minutes, so you can wear the device while you meditate.

 Eating healthy and feeling good always seem to go hand-in-hand.
 Being mindful of what goes in your body can impact everything from your digestive and immune systems to your joint and bone health.

 Some things to keep in mind when thinking about a diet that can help you thrive:

 Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans, and onions can help control inflammation.

 Processed foods often contain high amounts of sugar, sodium and fats, which can lead to major health problems and depleted energy.

 Fresh produce is a good source of essential vitamins and minerals.